benvillalobos/msbuildism/everything-i-know-about-debugging-msbuild/README.md

 1. `devenv YourProject.sln`
 1. Attach with the other instance of Visual Studio.

-## Break Into the Right Function
+## Placing Your Breakpoints
 Once your debugger (I'm assuming Visual Studio) is attached to MSBuild, it should be somewhere in XMake.cs at `Debugger.Launch();`.
 Now it's time to set breakpoints.

+If you have the MSBuild source setup locally, you can manually place breakpoints as needed, otherwise:

 1. Debug -> Windows -> Breakpoints
 1. New -> Function Breakpoint

 It's easiest to **include the fully-qualified name** as your function breakpoint.
 That means `Namespace.ClassName.FunctionName`.

+#### Debugging MSBuild Tasks
 All MSBuild tasks, custom or not, have the same entrypoint, `Execute()`.
 Hooking into official MSBuild tasks might look like `Microsoft.Build.Tasks.Message.Execute`, where custom tasks have unique namespaces & class names.

+Relevant links for custom MSBuild tasks:
+- [Tutorial: Creating a custom task.](https://docs.microsoft.com/visualstudio/msbuild/tutorial-custom-task-code-generation) The most recent doc on writing tasks.
+- [Task Writing.](https://docs.microsoft.com/en-us/visualstudio/msbuild/task-writing?view=vs-2022) A slightly older doc, but still useful.
+- [Creating an inline task.](https://docs.microsoft.com/visualstudio/msbuild/msbuild-roslyncodetaskfactory) How to write a task directly into your project file!
+- [Debugging An MSBuild Build.](https://gist.github.com/BenVillalobos/c901534892f3249246ccb03bd75ddf91) For debugging into MSBuild itself.

+# Common Issues

 ## Double Check Your Modules
 When debugging, it helps to know _exactly_ which dll's are loaded to debug into.

 To check this, Debug -> Windows -> Modules.
 Sort by name, and look for `Microsoft.Build.*.dll` or `MSBuild.dll` to see which dll's are loaded and where they are.
 If it's pointing to the wrong dll, you can always [set custom symbol paths](#custom-symbol-paths) to manually correct the issue.